Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 3. Updating a Package

 Open-source packages keep rolling out newer releases to improve performance and tackle bugs.
-To update an already installed RPM package, use the following command in your Linux terminal.
+To update an installed RPM package, use the following command in your Linux terminal.

 $ sudo yum update PACKAGE-NAME